sap-tutorials/Tutorials/tutorials/xsa-connecting-webide/xsa-connecting-webide.md

 ---
-title: SAP HANA XS Advanced, Connecting to the WebIDE to begin development
+title: SAP HANA XS Advanced, Connecting to SAP Web IDE to begin development
 description: Part 1 of 3, Explore how to connect to the SAP Web IDE for SAP HANA to begin development.
 tags: [products>sap-hana, topic>big-data, tutorial>beginner ]